- What is Voice of Customer (VOC)?

 By not listening to your customers, you could be missing out on a golden opportunity to improve your product line - or introduce new and complimentary products that could take your business in a new and more profitable direction.

-In fact, using VOC data is what led to the development of a new feature we launched in June, 2017.
+In fact, using VOC data is what led to the development of a new feature.
 Based on direct customer feedback, we built and launched SuperOffice Chat, the only chat software on the market that is fully integrated with SuperOffice CRM.

 2. Marketing copy